JuanPaZuleta/TEST-DEV/README.md

 ## Your mission is:

 - Clone this project
-- Disable the unit tests marked as `@pytest.mark.skip`
+- Disable the unit tests marked as `@pytest.mark.skip` this instruction is little ambiguous
 - Build the functionalities needed for the app to pass all the tests executing `docker-compose run --rm test`
 - There's code that's been written way too fast and it probably doesn't meet our clean architecture, could you refactor it?
 - Send us your repository link